gvwilson/thirdbit/src/fiction/in-heck/outline.md

     -   Notices that Sindy has regained consciousness
 -   Maddy and the Operators are all confused by Gumption's appearance
     -   Gumption continues bluffing, dropping heavy hints that Sindy should do something
-    -   Consensus: "Why can we not hear you?"
+    -   Central: "Why can we not hear you?"
 -   Thoughtful shoots Patient's random piece of gear out of Gumption's hands
     -   Blazes: "Can't have you telling tales"
     -   Starts to fire up his tech to immolate Gumption